Phase transitions and sample complexity in Bayes-optimal matrix factorization: Introduction

 \subsection{Related work and positioning of our contribution}

-Matrix factorization and its special cases as mentioned above are well-studied problems with extensive theoretical and algorithmic literature that we are cannot fully cover here.
+Matrix factorization and its special cases as mentioned above are well-studied problems with extensive theoretical and algorithmic literature that we cannot fully cover here.
 We will hence only give examples of relevant works and will try to be exhaustive only concerning papers that are very closely related to our work (i.e. papers using message-passing algorithms or analyzing the same phase transitions in the same scaling limits).

 The dictionary learning problem was identified in the work of \cite{olshausen1996emergence,OlshausenField97} in the context of image representation in the visual cortex, and the problem was studied extensively since \cite{kreutz2003dictionary}.
 Learning of overcomplete dictionaries for sparse representations of data has many applications, see e.g. \cite{lewicki2000learning}.
-One of the principal algorithms that is used is based on K-SVD \cite{AharonElad06b}.
+MOD \cite{Engan99} and K-SVD \cite{AharonElad06b} are two representative algorithms for the dictionary learning.
 Several authors studied the identifiability of the dictionary under various (in general weaker than ours) assumptions, e.g. \cite{AharonElad06,Vainsencher11,JenattonGribonval2012,spielman2012exact,arora2013new,agarwal2013exact,gribonval2013sample}.
 An interesting view on the place of sparse and redundant representations in todays signal processing is given in \cite{elad2012sparse}.

-The closely related problems of sparse principal component analysis or blind source separation is also explored in a number of works, see e.g. \cite{lee1999blind,zibulevsky2001blind,bofill2001underdetermined,georgiev2005sparse,d2007direct}.
+A nice overview of recent progress on low-rank matrix factorization from incomplete observations is given in \cite{davenportoverview15}.
+The two closely related problems of sparse principal component analysis or blind source separation is also explored in a number of works, see e.g. \cite{lee1999blind,zibulevsky2001blind,bofill2001underdetermined,georgiev2005sparse,d2007direct}.
 A short survey on the topic with relevant references can be found in \cite{gribonval2006survey}.
 Matrix completion is another problem that belongs to the class treated in this paper.
 Again, many important works were devoted to this problem giving theoretical guarantees, algorithm and applications, see e.g. \cite{candes2009exact,candes2010power,candes2010matrix,keshavan2010matrix}.
 Another related problem is the robust principal component analysis that was also studied by many authors; algorithms and theoretical limits were analyzed in \cite{chandrasekaran2009sparse,yuan2009sparse,wright2009robust,candes2011robust}.

 Our work differs from the mainstream of existing literature in its general positioning.
 Let us mention here some of the main differences with most other works.